Meghan, Duchess of Sussex, takes tabloid to court over private dear ‘daddy’ letter

 In court documents, the duchess also claims that the tabloid selectively edited her letter “in a misleading and dishonest manner.”

-Associated Newspapers, the owner of the tabloids, argued in its response that Meghan had no reasonable expectation of privacy as she is a public figure.
+Associated Newspapers, the owner of the tabloid, argued in its response that Meghan had no reasonable expectation of privacy as she is a public figure.

 The tabloid’s lawyers also said Meghan probably anticipated — even intended — that the letter would be published.